31st Marine Expeditionary Unit: Combat operations

 It was during this period of intense combat that SLF Alpha earned the Presidential Unit Citation.
 The unit participated in continuing combat operations ashore over the next three years, including the Vietnam Tet counteroffensive in 1969, while returning to Okinawa periodically for re-outfitting and the rotation of forces.

-Special Landing Force Alpha was officially designated as the 31st Marine Amphibious Unit (MAU) on November 24, 1970.
+Special Landing Force Alpha was officially designated as the 31st Marine Amphibious Unit (MAU) on 24 November 1970.
 Once more the unit returned to the Gulf of Tonkin.
-This time, however, the 31st MAU was not be committed to overt land operations as the Vietnam War was winding down.
-The 31st MAU performed presence missions and conducted a series of special operations through May 1971.
+This time the 31st MAU was not committed to overt land operations, as the Vietnam War was winding down.
+The 31st MAU performed presence missions and conducted a series of special operations to May 1971.
 From June 1971 until April 1975, the 31st MAU conducted many deployments to the waters off Vietnam.

 Operation Eagle Pull

-On January 6, 1975, Commander in Chief Pacific Command (CINCPAC) placed the 31st MAU on 96-hour alert to move the evacuation fleet into the Gulf of Thailand for the possible implementation of Operation Eagle Pull, the evacuation of the United States Embassy in Phnom Penh, Cambodia.
-On the afternoon of April 11, 1975, the 31st MAU received orders to execute Operation Eagle Pull.
+On 6 January 1975, Commander in Chief Pacific Command (CINCPAC) placed the 31st MAU on 96-hour alert to move the evacuation fleet into the Gulf of Thailand for the possible implementation of Operation Eagle Pull, the evacuation of the United States Embassy in Phnom Penh, Cambodia.
+On the afternoon of 11 April 1975, the 31st MAU received orders to execute Operation Eagle Pull.